Dielee/localToDo-card/README.md

       ```
 4. Add `custom:todoist-card` to Lovelace UI as any other card (using either editor or YAML configuration).
 5. Change settings in config.yaml to your needs
+6. Install flask `pip3 install flask`
-6. Run main.py from /src
+7. Run main.py from /src

 ## Using the card